 A zero balance may reflect actual amounts rounding to less than one thousand.
 See Note 13, Shares of Beneficial Interest, in the Notes to Financial Statements. (a) The tax characterization of distributions is determined in accordance with Federal income tax regulations.
-The actual tax characterization of distributions paid is determined at the end of the fiscal year.
 See Note 2, Distributions to Shareholders, in the Notes to Financial Statements for more information.